AOSC-Dev/rust-apt/README.md

 # Documentation and Examples

-For more instructions on how to use `rust-apt` see our [crates.io](https://crates.io/crates/rust-apt) page.
+For more instructions on how to use `oma-apt` see our [crates.io](https://crates.io/crates/oma-apt) page.

 # License Note